Power Consumption of Household Appliances

-We hope these tables & charts will help you to better estimate how big and powerful generator you will need as a backup source of power.
-Don’t forget to inspect each appliance / power tool in your home individually to see the precise wattage consumption.
+These tables & charts will help you determine the size and power of the generator you’ll need as a backup source of power.
+Be sure to check the actual wattage consumption of each appliance and power tool in your home separately.

 Essential Appliances